skrub-data/skrub/skrub/_reporting/README.rst

 ---------------------------

 The Python code generating the reports is tested with ``pytest`` like the rest of ``skrub``.
-The functionality of the reports themselves, which happends in the web browser, is tested with `cypress <https://www.cypress.io/>`_.
+The functionality of the reports themselves, which happens in the web browser, is tested with `cypress <https://www.cypress.io/>`_.
 Those tests are in ``js_tests/``.

 To execute them, you need to install nodejs (and the javascript package manager,